How to Get Rid of Geese

 Getting to Know Geese

-Geese are among 150 species of waterfowl in the order anseriformes and are broken down into three genera based upon coloration: Anser (grey), Branta (black), and Chen (white).
+Geese are among 150 species of waterfowl in the order Anseriformes and are more specifically from the subfamily Anserinae alongside swans.
+They hail from two genera based upon primary coloration: Anser (grey and white, the latter of which was formerly the genus Chen) and Branta (black).
 Their distinctive honk sets them apart from their two closest relatives, ducks and swans.
 They are also one of the major food birds.

 types of geese